 I don’t yet know exactly how I will meet the people or raise the money needed to make this dream a reality - that’s all part of the fun of diving into the unknown.
 I do have an idea of what I need to do to get started though.

-This summer, I will travel to Italy to spend a month in the eco-village of Damanhur where I will learn how to create a sustainable community and way of living.
+This summer, I will travel to Italy to spend a month in the eco-village of Damanhur where I will learn how to create a regenerative community and way of living.
 You can read more about the Ecovillage Design Education programme here.
 From there, I intend to visit La Bolina in Spain to learn about their pioneering social justice and sustainable agriculture work with migrants.
 These experiences will then feed in to a funding bid to acquire a piece of land where the project will be based from 2020.

 How you can help